FerretDB/FerretDB/website/blog/2024-06-05-run-mongodb-workloads-aiven-postgresql.md

 ## Set up Aiven for PostgreSQL

 First, create an Aiven account if you don't have one.
-From the Aiven dashboard, create a PostgreSQL service.
+From the Aiven dashboard, [create a PostgreSQL service](https://aiven.io/docs/products/postgresql).
-Learn more about setting up a PostgreSQL service in the [Aiven documentation](https://aiven.io/docs/products/postgresql).

 ![Aiven for PostgreSQL service](/img/blog/aiven-postgres.png)